it-gro/hugo-theme-w3css-basic/README.md

 ![screenshot Contact no JavaScript](https://raw.githubusercontent.com/it-gro/hugo-theme-w3css-basic/master/images/snap_300.jpg)

-* if no latitude and longitude is given, no map is shown
+* if no latitude or longitude is given, no map is shown

 ### Google Translation